orra-dev/orra/README.md

 ## Why Orra

-- **Workflow intelligence**: Orra automatically coordinates your AI services by understanding their capabilities and adapting execution in real-time - letting you focus on building features instead of managing complex interactions.
+- **Workflow intelligence**: Orra automatically coordinates both your AI and general services by understanding their capabilities and adapting execution in real-time - you can focus on building features instead of managing complex interactions.

 - **Production-Ready Reliability**: Built-in fault tolerance and durability with automatic retries, health checks, compensations and stateful execution tracking.
 No more building your own reliability layer.